python-edu/accuracy_checker/README.md

 The installer will:

   - create a new virtual environment,
-  - install dependencies from `requirements.txt`,
-  - install the package into that environment,
+  - install the latest package version into that environment,
   - create `$HOME/.local/bin` (Linux/macOS) or `%USERPROFILE%\bin` (Windows) if it doesn’t already exist,
   - create launcher scripts in that `bin` directory so you can run the program from anywhere,
   - add that `bin` directory to the user’s `PATH`.